 In line with the latest advice from Public Health England the Arup Gallery in London is temporarily closed.
 We will post updates about the exhibitions programme in due course.
-We look forward to welcoming you back to the Gallery as soon as possible.
-Please keep in touch with Arup Phase2 via social media.
+We look forward to welcoming you back to the Gallery as soon as possible, in the meantime, see our current exhibition online.

 Phase 2 is a public programme of exhibitions and events that explores the intersection between art, design and engineering.
 Founded in 2008, the programme supports new collaborations across these disciplines as well as showcasing stories from Arup’s cultural heritage.
 Phase 2 also presents artists whose work provides fresh perspectives on the built environment.

 Venue details and contact

 London W1T 4BJ